Xhyther/TaskTracker/README.md

 # Task Tracker CLI

-Task Tracker is a command-line interface (CLI) application that helps you track and manage your tasks.
+Task Tracker is a command-line interface (CLI) application built in **C#** to help you track and manage your tasks.
 With this tool, you can organize your tasks into different states, such as "to do," "in progress," and "done."
-This project is an excellent way to practice programming skills like working with the filesystem, handling user inputs, and building a simple CLI application.
+This project demonstrates working with the filesystem, handling user inputs, and building a CLI application using C#.

 ## Features
 The Task Tracker CLI application provides the following functionalities: